Boundedness of commutators and H${}^1$-BMO duality in the two matrix weighted setting: Completion of the proofs

-Let us remark that even defining a correct condition for Buckley's inequality in the matrix $p \neq 2$ seems quite mysterious (see \cite{Buck} for the definition when $p \neq 2$ in the scalar setting.)
-Moreover, it would be very interesting to know if any of the ideas in this paper could be useful in defining and proving such a $p\neq 2$ version of $\eqref{Buckley},$ or perhaps of $\eqref{FKP}$.
+Let us remark that even defining correct $p\neq 2$ versions of $\eqref{Buckley}$ or $\eqref{FKP}$ looks quite mysterious.
 Also, note that \eqref{IsralSummationProp} appears to be new even in the scalar weighted setting (which is possibly due to the fact that it is not clear where such an inequality can be used.)

 We will finish this paper by proving Propositions \ref{p=2JN} and \ref{VectorJN}. \\

 \textit{Proof of Proposition} \ref{p=2JN}: Since $W$ is a matrix A${}_2$ weight iff $W^{-1}$ is a matrix A${}_2$ weight, the proof follows immediately by the matrix A${}_2$ condition and Lemma \ref{RedOp-AveLem} in conjunction with the fact that BMO${}_{W^{-1}, W} ^2 = \widetilde{\text{BMO}_{W^{-1}, W} ^2}.$ $\square$ \\